-- 12.1 The Chief Fire Marshall (or designated deputy) will locate the zone in the school which has triggered the alarm and, if necessary, summon the fire services. - 12.2 If feasible and safe, the Chief Fire Marshall will orchestrate a sweep of the area/building concerned. - 12.3 Report the situation to the Head and Estates Manager if there is a suspected fire. - 12.4 Update the member of staff in charge (either the Head or Estates Manager (or designated deputy) either advising that there is no fire and that the buildings can be re-entered or that the evacuation remains in place. - 12.5 Wait for the arrival of the Fire Brigade at the front of the school. - 12.6 Inform the Estates Manager of the evacuation the next working day if there was no fire. - 12.7 Members of staff (or an appointed assistant) will: - Ensure all pupils and visitors re-locate immediately to the designated assembly point - Check that the area they have been using has been cleared of pupils and visitors - Go to the designated assembly point and wait for the Fire Marshall in attendance - 12.8 If there is a fire or if the Fire Brigade have attended the premises, the member of staff in charge will decide whether or not to send pupils home and will make specific arrangements for this. - 12.9 If the Chief Fire Marshall or Fire Brigade confirms that it is safe to return to the school buildings, the member of staff in charge will give the instruction to pupils and member of staff assembled. - 12.10 All cleaners and other member of staff working in school will: - Evacuate the buildings by the nearest exit and assemble at the assembly point - Report to the Fire Marshall. - 12.11 During the school holidays, members of staff are required to sign in/out at reception using the InVentry System.
+- 12.1 The Chief Fire Marshall (or designated deputy) will locate the zone in the School which has triggered the alarm and, if necessary, summon the fire services. - 12.2 If feasible and safe, the Chief Fire Marshall will orchestrate a sweep of the area/building concerned. - 12.3 Report the situation to the Head and Estates Manager if there is a suspected fire. - 12.4 Update the member of staff in charge (either the Head or Estates Manager (or designated deputy) either advising that there is no fire and that the buildings can be re-entered or that the evacuation remains in place. - 12.5 Wait for the arrival of the Fire Brigade at the front of the School. - 12.6 Inform the Estates Manager of the evacuation the next working day if there is no fire. - 12.7 Members of staff (or an appointed assistant) will: - Ensure all pupils and visitors re-locate immediately to the designated assembly point. - Check that the area they have been using has been cleared of pupils and visitors. - Go to the designated assembly point and wait for the Fire Marshall in attendance. - 12.8 If there is a fire or if the Fire Brigade has attended the premises, the member of staff in charge will decide whether to send pupils home and will make specific arrangements for this. - 12.9 If the Chief Fire Marshall or Fire Brigade confirms that it is safe to return to the School buildings, the member of staff in charge will instruct pupils and members of staff assembled. - 12.10 All cleaners and other member of staff working in School will: - Evacuate the buildings by the nearest exit and assemble at the assembly point. - Report to the Fire Marshall. - During the School holidays, members of staff are required to sign in/out at reception using the InVentry System.
 The InVentry System will be used by the Chief Fire Marshal, or designated deputy. - 12.13 In the event of casualties, these will be looked after initially by the designated first aid persons.
-Any incidents will be recorded in the incident book. - 12.14 Evacuation drills are carried out once a term.
-The first drill should be carried out as soon as the new school year begins so that all new pupils and staff are aware of the procedures.
+Any incidents will be recorded in on Evolve System software.

-- 12.15 Emergency Evacuation after 16.00 or Out of School Term: In the event of the fire alarm sounding after school hours or during the holiday, all persons in the school should assemble at the assembly point. - 12.16 For large after school events (for example those hosted in the Senior School Hall, Prep School Hall, Sports Centre and Performing Arts Building where the number of visitors make it not possible for a member of staff to personally escort visitors out of the building, the member of staff in charge will make an announcement prior to the start of the event, informing visitors of the nearest escape routes and the location of the assembly point (see Appendix public performance announcement for after school events).
+- 12.14 Evacuation drills are carried out once a term.
+The first drill should be carried out as soon as the new School year begins so that all new pupils and staff are aware of the procedures. - 12.15 Emergency Evacuation after 16.00 or Out of School Term: In the event of the fire alarm sounding after School hours or during the holiday, all persons in the School should assemble at the assembly point. - 12.16 For large after School events (for example those hosted in the Senior School Hall, Prep School Hall, Sports Centre and Performing Arts Building where the number of visitors make it not possible for a member of staff to personally escort visitors out of the building, the member of staff in charge will make an announcement prior to the start of the event, informing visitors of the nearest escape routes and the location of the assembly point (see Appendix public performance announcement for after School events).
 The member of staff in charge will designate either themselves or another member of staff as Fire Marshall in attendance (subject to availability, this will be a member of the Premises team).

-13 Public announcement for after-school events
+13 Public announcements for after-School events